thams/trackalong/README.md

     What is proper way to isolate some, but not all VCR requests? https://groups.google.com/forum/?fromgroups=#!topic/vcr-ruby/OZfZR5OROdc
 * Put google API keys in for terrain elevation calls
+* Consider using ErrBit instead of AirBrake for exception notification https://github.com/errbit/errbit

 Features TODO